Photo: Getty Images

 When my mom was 41 weeks pregnant with my brother, she loaded 16-month-old me onto a toboggan and went for a long walk through the February snowdrifts.
 Just as she’d hoped, she went into labour later that night.
 Coincidence?
 Who knows.
 Stories like this are often retold among family and friends.
 When it comes to labour, there are all kinds of persistent myths, from how to get it started to what makes it faster and whether wider hips makes it easier.
 We talked to the experts to separate fact from fiction.

+1. Do more women really go into labour during a full moon?
 This is one of the more common myths out there.
 “There’s actually been a great deal of research done on this, and there’s no difference in birth rates related to the lunar cycle,” says Maggie Morris, an OB/GYN and a professor in the department of obstetrics, gynaecology and reproductive sciences at the University of Manitoba.

+2. Will my water really break dramatically like it does in the movies and on TV?
 Television shows and rom-coms often depict labour starting with a theatrical, public whoosh of amniotic fluid (cue the ruined shoes jokes!).
 “Some of my patients are worried about going to the grocery store in late pregnancy because they think their water is going to burst everywhere,” says Morris.
 In reality, only 20 percent of women experience water that breaks as soon as labour begins, says Maren Dietze, a midwife in Lunenburg, NS.
 The “big whoosh” isn’t all that common—some women only get a constant trickle, while others lose an even smaller amount of fluid at first and then a larger gush comes later on.